eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** tsv-join --filter-file file [options] file [file...]

-tsv-join matches input lines against lines from a 'filter' file.
+tsv-join matches input lines (the 'data stream') against lines from a 'filter' file.
 The match is based on exact match comparison of one or more 'key' fields.
-Fields are TAB delimited by default.
-Matching lines are written to standard output, along with any additional fields from the key file that have been specified.
+Matching lines are written to standard output, along with any additional fields from the filter file that have been specified.

+This is similar to the "stream-static" joins available in Spark Structured Streaming and "KStream-KTable" joins in Kafka.
+The filter file plays the same role as the Spark static dataset or Kafka KTable.

 **Options:**
 * `--h|help` - Print help.
 * `--h|help-verbose` - Print detailed help.
+* `--help-fields ` - Print help on specifying fields.
 * `--V|version` - Print version information and exit.
 * `--f|filter-file FILE` - (Required) File with records to use as a filter.
 * `--k|key-fields <field-list>` - Fields to use as join key.
 Default: 0 (entire line).
-* `--d|data-fields <field-list>` - Data record fields to use as join key, if different than `--key-fields`.
+* `--d|data-fields <field-list>` - Data stream fields to use as join key, if different than `--key-fields`.
-* `--a|append-fields <field-list>` - Filter fields to append to matched records.
+* `--a|append-fields <field-list>` - Filter file fields to append to matched records.
 * `--H|header` - Treat the first line of each file as a header.
 * `--p|prefix STR` - String to use as a prefix for `--append-fields` when writing a header line.
 * `--w|write-all STR` - Output all data records.
 STR is the `--append-fields` value when writing unmatched records.
 This is an outer join.